ArcShahi/PathFinder/README.md

 ## Usage

-- Left mouse click to place walls
+- Hold LMB and drag to place walls
-- Click at wall to erase it
+- Click at a wall to erase it
 - S + LMB to place starting cell
 - E + LMB to place ending cell
 - Space to start the visualization